 - Guardianships/conservatorships: If a person becomes incapable of caring for him or herself and has no valid powers of attorney allowing others to make decisions for him or her, a judge, after a hearing, can name a conservator to make financial decisions for the person or a guardian to make healthcare and other decisions about daily life, or both, depending on the degree of disability.

-Estate Planning Attorneys
+Estate & Family Planning Attorneys

-If you have any questions about estate planning or need to have these services for you or your family schedule a free consultation today.
+If you have any questions about estate planning or need to have these services for you or your family schedule an initial consultation today.